Experience Your Future at Taylor’s Open Day – 6, 7, 13, and 14 December

 OVERVIEW

-The Master of Laws (Healthcare and Medical Law) programme offered by School of Law and Governance is specifically designed for graduates like you who are seeking to develop in-depth knowledge or advance their professional expertise in the practice of Healthcare and Medical Law.
-By pursuing this programme, you will gain advanced professional skills and a profound understanding of the latest developments, practices, and scholarship relating to healthcare regulations and policies, medical ethics, medical negligence, informed consent, confidentiality, and many other critical areas.
+Our competitive Master of Laws (Healthcare and Medical Law) programme at the School of Law and Governance is designed for graduates who are seeking to develop in-depth knowledge or advance their professional expertise in the practice of Healthcare and Medical Law.

 Intake Month